Portuguese Wine Guide

 After Port and Madeira, Rosé was the third style of Portuguese wine to make a big splash internationally, when Mateus Rosé exploded on the scene in the 1960’s.

 I’ve always found ironic for two reasons.
-First, the Portuguese are not particularly adept at making rosés and two, Mateus Rosé is an offensive wine closer in structure and finish to carbonated soda.
+First, the Portuguese are not particularly adept at making rosés and two, Mateus Rosé is an offensive wine closer in structure, length and finish to carbonated soda.
 Seemingly popular only with wannabe trendsetters and misinformed millennials, the brand is shunned in Portugal and rightly so.
 I’d go so far as to say that it’s precisely wines like Mateus Rose that give rosés such bad names.

 A good rosé should be clean and refreshing, spritzy but not too sweet, almost like champagne without the bubbles.
 Unfortunately that level of sophistication has yet to be achieved by any Portuguese rosé I’ve ever tried, so you have my permission to just leave it to the French with this one.